Our Music Teachers

 Eskay’s music teachers will travel to meet you for your own personalized private, in-home lesson, or our talented music teachers can come to you via Zoom so you can enjoy virtual music lessons in the comfort of your home.
 All of our music teachers have degrees in music from top colleges and conservatories.
 Student’s are matched with teachers after learning more about the students interests, goals and personality.
 Eskay’s music teachers cover all of Long Island but mainly see clients located on the north shore.
 Our virtual lessons are offered to students all across the country but mainly feature students from other parts of New York, New Jersey and Connecticut.
 Contact Eskay’s Music Lessons to start your musical journey with one of our music teachers!

-Dillon Teaches Piano & Voice Virtually.
+Rudolph Teaches Piano & Voice In-person.

 Gabriella Foster teaches music lessons at Eskay's Music Lessons in Long Island